SeraphineLiya/COMP3110Project/README.md

 # COMP3110Project
-A project from University of Windsor
+A project from the University of Windsor

-How It Works
+<br>How It Works:

 All files are located in the eclipseTest folder.